The Mandarin - the Answer to the Urban Duck Keeper's Prayers

 Breeding the Mandarin

 The majority of Mandarin breeders seem to prefer to maintain their birds in full winged form which means that the birds are fully capable of flight and must be managed accordingly.
 When birds are full flighted, their nest boxes may be at ground level or raised to head height for easier management.
-Some breeders prefer to pinion their birds either because they allow them out of fully covered pens or to reduce the risk of loss through escape.
+Some breeders prefer to pinion or wing clip their birds either because they allow them out of fully covered pens or to reduce the risk of loss through escape.
 In such cases, nest boxes must be located on or near the ground with some sort of a ramp provided.
 The presence of plantings such as ornamental grasses, small ornamental trees (Japanese Maples are good), and herbaceous perennials (be sure that neither fruit nor any other part of the plant is toxic) not only makes the birds happier but greatly enhances the ornamental value of the pen.
 I would recommend that the pen be no smaller than 10 ft.
 X 10 ft. for one or two pairs.
-Two other things that should definitely be included in the layout of such a pen is a pool for swimming, and tree limbs, stumps or rocks (or all three) that will allow the Mandys to perch above the ground a few feet.
+Two other things that should definitely be included in the layout of such a pen is a pool for swimming, and tree limbs, stumps or rocks (or all three) that will allow the Mandies to perch above the ground a few feet.
 Of course, if the birds are pinioned, the height of such objects should be adjusted accordingly.
-In some of the more elaborate Mandarin pens I have seen, the swimming area includes a small waterfall which greatly enhances the beauty of the scene.
+In some of the more elaborate Mandarin pens I have seen, the swimming area includes a small waterfall which greatly enhances the beauty of the scene and eliminates the possibility that the water will be still enough to allow mosquitoes to breed in the pond.

-Most breeders I spoke with prefer to keep a mating in tact over a period of years once it proves to be successful in producing good quality offspring on a consistent basis.
+Many breeders I spoke with prefer to keep a mating together over a period of years once it proves to be successful in producing good quality offspring on a consistent basis.
 In the event that is desirable to change a mating, it can be done most easily if the former mates are not able to see one another.
-I have found no documented longevity records available but I have repeatedly gotten reports that individuals have lived and reproduced for at least 8-10 years.
+I have found no documented longevity records available for Mandarins but I have repeatedly gotten reports that individuals have lived and reproduced for at least 8-10 years.
+One recent report from another breeder claimed a pair that not only lived but was productive for 20 years!
+If accurate, that would be the rare exception and not the norm.
+Pierre Terran of France bands all of his pairs and reports that birds which reproduce for 10 years or perhaps less are typical in his flock.

 Perhaps the most common reason for poor results when raising Mandarins is the use of breeding stock that is too inbred (too closely related).
 For that reason, it may be a good practice to go to more than one breeder to obtain stock after inquiring about the origins of their lines of birds.